Legal Advice for Compensation Insurance Claims & TPD Payouts

 Please speak with our legal team to understand the laws and regulations that apply to your situation.

-What is Covered by Public Liability?
+What is Covered by Public Liability Insurance?

 When claiming legal damages, you seek injury compensation from the public liability insurance company covering the negligent venue, property owner or operator.
 Accidents at work are actioned against WorkCover.
 Damages for incidents on the road are claimed against the CTP insurer of the at-fault party.